vv-vim/vv/README.md

 Development
 -----------

-You need to separately start webpack watch process form `main` and devsever for `renderer`:
+You need start webpack watch process for `main` and devsever for `renderer`:
 ```
 yarn start:main
 yarn start:renderer